RareSkills/blog/mastering-solidity-master-the-computer-science-fundamentals-first/mastering-solidity-master-the-computer-science-fundamentals-first.md

 Bitcoin merely combined digital signatures with proof of work (both decades-old concepts at bitcoin's time of invention).
 Ethereum took Bitcoin's execution core and made it Turing complete.
 Chat GPT took the self-attention transformer (4 years old by that point) and made it bigger, and added some hardcoded business rules.

 "Innovation" is usually just a serendipitous increment of a key variable with an asymmetric result (in other words, meticulously recombining and improving something until something different and/or good happens).
-If you fundamentally understand what gets incremented when an new innovation rolls out, you'll master the new technology at a speed that bewilders your contemporaries.
+If you fundamentally understand what gets incremented when a new innovation rolls out, you'll master the new technology at a speed that bewilders your contemporaries.

 ## Making your job application stand out